strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 Through this example we will take a look at how the three actions of the Kafka reassignment partition tool(`--generate`, `--execute` and `--verify`) works.
 We will generate the JSON data that will be used in the `reassignment.json` file.
 We will then assign the partitions to the remaining broker using the `reassignment.json` file.
-The Kafka Cluster will be configured to use PLAIN listener.

 Before proceeding towards the steps.
 Let's discuss one more curious question.
 Can you scale down any pod you want through this process?
 So the answer to this question is no. Wondering why?